-Internships are arranged on an individual basis with federal and state agencies, non-profit organizations, and local museums.
+Internships are arranged in consultation with faculty advisors on an individual basis with federal and state agencies, non-profit organizations, and local museums.

 Graduate: 10-hr/week teaching assistantships available, NMSU Graduate School assistantships and tuition scholarships (competitive) available.
 In-state tuition available as part of Western Regional Graduate Program (WRGP) to students resident in WICHE (Western Interstate Commission for Higher Education).
 Descubre - tuition discount for students who are residents of Mexico.
 Undergraduate: NM high school lottery scholarships, Western Undergraduate Exchange (WUE) tuition discount for students from resident in WICHE (Western Internstate Commission for Higher Education)states.
 Descubre Program - tuition discount for student who are residents of Mexico.
 Cheryl L. Wase Memorial Scholarships (Society for American Archaeology) for undergraduate female NM residents Archaeology focus.

 Laboratories for research in archaeology and physical anthropology, quantitative laboratory, qualitative data analysis laboratory, and opportunities for applied work in local area.

 BA and MA Programs are not online programs.
 We have a mix of online and face to face courses.